WA-LHJ-Analytic-Resources/WA-DOH-CHS-Death-Files-ETL/README.md

 ## How to Run the Code
 1. Download all WA DOH CHS Death Certificate Statistical Files from Secure Access Washington.
 2. Run `Scripts/0_setup.R`.
-This script loads all packages and custom functions, defines workflow parameters, defines filepaths, and loads in code sets (ex: cemetery, coutnry, facility, fips, and more).
+This script loads all packages and custom functions, defines workflow parameters, defines filepaths, and loads in code sets (ex: cemetery, country, facility, fips, and more).
 3. Run `Scripts/1_harmonize_death_files.R`.
 This script loads each data vintage, performs Data Type Harmonization (all variables as character data types), performs Schema Harmonization (all variables to standardized naming convention), and performs Value Harmonization (recodes data vintage variable values to a set of standardized code options).
 Lastly, it binds all data vintages together into a single, multiple year data set labelled `harmonized_data`.
 4. Run `Scripts/2_process_geography_variables.R` This unifies the disparate death, residence, and injury county and state code (WA code & FIPS code) variables across data vintages.
 5. Run `Scripts/3_clean_harmonized_data.R`.
 This unifies variables in `harmonized_data` (ex: some data vintage years only have `disposition_facility_codes`, some data vintage years only have `disposition_facility_names` --> align `disposition_facility` to a single varaible across all of the years), convert all variables to proper, finalized data types (ex: characters --> date, time, or factor variables), applies factor labels to all categorical values (optional) so values are easily understood, and performs joins to expand code sets (ex: cemetery, coutnry, facility, and more).